Boxes and coffee

 I just love old maps.
 Even when they're useless artistic prints on bathroom walls.

+He nodded.
 “Yeah.
-And it’s also confusing for me when I travel.
+Also it’s confusing for me when I travel.
 I was back in the ‘States, and I gave a tip to a waiter who did a really good job.
 My friends told me that he doesn’t actually get the money; it goes into a pot and all the waiters get a cut, and also the chef in the back.
-That doesn’t seem right.
-How do I reward good service?
-And if a waiter is doing badly, the other waters will want to punish them.
+It gets split evenly, so… How do I reward good service?
+And if a waiter is doing badly, the other waiters will want to punish them, because they don’t bring in as much tips.
 Plus the taxes are different in every state.
 I feel bad if I don’t tip, but how much is right?
 So, I don’t know.
 But there’s two things I tell everyone who comes to Iceland: One, don’t tip for anything.
 And two, don’t buy the bottled water.
 The water from the tap is better.
 And it hasn’t been sitting in a plastic bottle on a shelf for who-the-eff-knows how long, pardon my language.”

 Mmm.
 The first of probably many slices of cake.

-After my chat I ordered a tasty looking slice of cake, and what I’ve decided to call an Icelandic-style mocha, which is more like an elaborate hot chocolate with coffee mixed in.
+I ordered a tasty looking slice of cake, and what I’ve decided to call an Icelandic-style mocha, which is more like an elaborate hot chocolate with coffee mixed in.
+They call it a “Swiss Mocha.”
 I ain’t complaining — it’s delicious!

 A familiar-looking painting.